bl-sdk/unrealsdk/README.md

 into this project).

 If you build the sdk as a shared library, it automatically does this for you.
-If you need custom initalization, you'll have to create your own target instead.
+If you need custom initialization, you'll have to create your own target instead.

 After initializing, you probably want to setup some hooks.
 The sdk can run callbacks whenever an unreal function is hooked, allowing you to interact with it's args, and mess with it's execution.